eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 - impl
 - stest

-### Update Current State
+### Update Desired State

-The behavioral diagram of the updating current state is shown in the chapter "UpdateState interface".
+The behavioral diagram of updating the desired state is shown in the chapter "UpdateState interface".

 #### Server detects new workload
 `swdd~server-detects-new-workload~1`